 In August 2014, the FASB issued ASC Update No. 2014-15, Presentation of Financial Statements-Going Concern: Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40).
 Update 2014-15 requires management to assess an entity's ability to continue as a going concern every reporting period, and provide certain disclosures if management has substantial doubt about the entities ability to operate as a going concern, or an express statement if not, by incorporating and expanding upon certain principles that are currently in U.S. auditing standards.
 Update 2014-15 is effective for the annual period ending after December 15, 2016, and for annual periods and interim periods thereafter.
-Early application is permitted.
-Upon adoption the Company will use the guidance in ASU 2014-15 to assess going concern.
+The Company implemented ASU 2014-15 as of January 1, 2016.